Sam Holmes (sailor)

-Sam Holmes is a vlogger and solo sailor best known for his YouTube channel Sam Holmes Sailing.
-Holmes records journeys on his YouTube channel including sailing from California to Hawaii in a Ranger 23 sailboat, crossing the Atlantic to Europe in his Cape Dory 28.
+Sam Holmes is a vlogger and solo sailor best known for his YouTube channel, Sam Holmes Sailing.
+Holmes records journeys on his YouTube channel, including sailing from California to Hawaii in a Ranger 23 sailboat, and crossing the Atlantic to Europe in his Cape Dory 28.

 Holmes created some controversy while sailing in Svalbard.
-During his trip he brought his boat up to a glacier at sea to get ice, turned his AIS off while underway, and hiked without a rifle despite warnings about polar bears in the area.
+He brought his boat up to a glacier at sea to get ice, turned his AIS off while underway, and hiked without a rifle despite warnings about polar bears in the area.